-There are two ways to get up, one starts on the side of the Nam Khan river, the other in front of the National Museum.
+There are two ways up, one on the Nam Khan side, the other just in front of the National Museum.

 Food & Drinks

-View Khem Khoung Guest House* – simple, but cozy, french owner, very helpful and welcoming, top location
+Easy: View Khem Khoung Guest House* cozy, French owner, helpful and friendly, location top

-My Dream Boutique Resort* – charming resort in the middle of a tropical garden
+Medium: My Dream Boutique Resort* charming resort in the middle of a tropical garden